bmoscon/cryptofeed/INSTALL.md

     python3 -m pip install --user --upgrade cryptofeed

-To minimize the number of dependencies to download, the dependencies required by the Rest API, and the cryptofeed backends are optional, but easy to install.
+To minimize the number of dependencies to download, the dependencies required by the cryptofeed backends are optional, but easy to install.

 See the file [`setup.py`](https://github.com/bmoscon/cryptofeed/blob/master/setup.py#L60) for the exhaustive list of these *extra* dependencies.